Control Stepper Motor with A4988 Driver Module & Arduino

 Code Explanation:

-The sketch begins by defining the Arduino pins to which the A4988’s STEP and DIR pins are connected.
-A variable called stepsPerRevolution
+The sketch starts by defining the Arduino pins that connect to the A4988’s STEP and DIR pins.

 const int dirPin = 2;